dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 invoked with no arguments.

-In each of the above three cases, an implementation is free to provide additional arguments allowed by the signature of `main`, but must ensure that a dynamic error occurs if an actual argument does not have a run-time type which is a subtype of the declared type of the parameter.
+In each of the above three cases, an implementation is free to provide additional arguments allowed by the signature of `main` (*the above rules ensure that the corresponding parameters are optional*).
+But the implementation must ensure that a dynamic error occurs if an actual argument does not have a run-time type which is a subtype of the declared type of the parameter.

 A Dart program will typically be executed by executing a script.
 The procedure whereby this script is chosen is implementation specific.

 ## Runtime semantics